-Victoria’s Secret Model Kelly Gale Flaunts Chiseled Figure In Cut-Out Fuchsia Bikini
+Victoria's Secret Model Kelly Gale Flaunts Chiseled Figure In Cut-Out Fuchsia Bikini

 "Very beautiful woman," a fourth person added, following their message with numerous red heart symbols.

-Kelly often shared risqué looks on Instagram that flaunt her killer figure.
+Kelly often shares risqué looks on Instagram that showcase her killer figure.
 Just two days ago, she uploaded a post in which she rocked only a tiny black thong and fishnet stockings.
 That content has received more than 42,000 likes so far.